ljufa/rsplayer/docs/build.md

 The "Full release" workflow builds the Android app in the `build_android` job and attaches to the draft release the universal `rsplayer_<version>_android.apk`, plus one signed APK per
 ABI: `rsplayer_<version>_android_arm64-v8a.apk` and `rsplayer_<version>_android_armeabi-v7a.apk`.
-The job runs on a self-hosted runner carrying the `android` label, which needs the SDK, NDK, JDK and rust targets listed above installed for the runner's user (`ANDROID_HOME`, `NDK_HOME` and `JAVA_HOME` default to `~/Android/Sdk`, the NDK version pinned in `app/build.gradle.kts`, and the `java` on the runner's PATH).
+The job runs on a self-hosted runner carrying the `android` label, as a job `container:` on `ghcr.io/ljufa/rsplayer-android-builder:latest` (built from `docker/Dockerfile.android` by `build-images.yml`), so the runner itself needs only Docker — none of the SDK/NDK/JDK/rustup setup above.
 Dispatch the workflow with target `android` to build only the APKs.

 #### Reproducible builds (F-Droid)

 F-Droid builds the app from source and compares the result with the per-ABI APKs above (the `binary:` URLs in its recipe), then publishes our signed file.
-That only works if both builds are byte-identical, so the job:
+That only works if both builds are byte-identical, which turned out to need more than matching tool versions: an identical commit, `Cargo.lock`, Rust/`dx`/`wasm-bindgen`/`wasm-opt`, built on Fedora, produced a web UI bundle with different hashed asset names than F-Droid's Debian trixie build — some part of the OS environment itself affects the output, not just the pinned tools.
+So the job:

+- builds inside the image built from `docker/Dockerfile.android`, Debian trixie with the same pinned tool versions F-Droid's recipe installs — proven to reproduce F-Droid's build byte for byte, not just assumed to,
-- builds the release UI itself (`cargo make build_ui_android`), never from the shared `web_ui` artifact,
+- builds the release UI itself (`cargo make build_ui_android`), never from the shared `web_ui` artifact, which could have been built anywhere,
 - sources `crates/desktop/android-build-env.sh` before every Rust build.
 It maps machine-specific paths (`~/.cargo`, `~/.rustup`, the Rust sources) to fixed names in the binaries and keeps `--cfg tokio_unstable`, because setting `RUSTFLAGS` replaces `build.rustflags` from `.cargo/config.toml`,
+- runs `android-check-tools.sh` before building, which stops the job if the image is stale relative to the versions pinned in `android-build-env.sh`,
-- uses the tool versions pinned at the top of that script (rustc, `dx`, `tauri-cli`) and stops in `android-check-tools.sh` if the runner differs, and sets `SOURCE_DATE_EPOCH` to the commit time.
+- sets `SOURCE_DATE_EPOCH` to the commit time, like F-Droid does.

-The runner therefore needs the pinned Rust toolchain (as a rustup toolchain named after the version, with the Android targets and `wasm32-unknown-unknown`), `dx` and `tauri-cli` at the pinned versions.
-When you change a pin, change the F-Droid recipe (`PKGS/fdroid`, and the copy in fdroiddata) in the same release.
+When you change a tool version, change it in all three places in the same release:
+`crates/desktop/android-build-env.sh`, `docker/Dockerfile.android` (then let
+`build-images.yml` rebuild and push the image), and the F-Droid recipe (`PKGS/fdroid`, and its copy in fdroiddata).
 Do not use `asset!()` in the web UI: it embeds the absolute source path in the wasm.

 The APK is signed with the release key from three repository secrets; without them the job warns and signs with the runner's debug key.
 Create the key once and keep a